CScharer/full-stack-qa/docs/work/20251231_DEPENDENCY_MANAGEMENT_STATUS.md

 ---

-### Step 2: Add Python Dependabot Configuration
+### Step 2: Add Python Dependabot Configuration ✅ COMPLETE
 **Priority**: High
 **Estimated Time**: 15 minutes
 **Risk**: Low
+**Status**: ✅ Completed on 2025-12-31

 **Actions**:
-1. Open `.github/dependabot.yml`
+1. ✅ Opened `.github/dependabot.yml`
-2. Add pip ecosystem entries for each Python project:
+2. ✅ Added pip ecosystem entries for each Python project:
-   - `backend/requirements.txt`
+   - ✅ `backend/requirements.txt`
-   - `requirements.txt` (root - performance testing)
+   - ✅ `requirements.txt` (root - performance testing)
-   - `Data/Core/tests/requirements.txt`
+   - ✅ `Data/Core/tests/requirements.txt`
-3. Use the configuration template provided in section 2.2
+3. ✅ Used the configuration template from section 2.2
-4. Save and commit changes
+4. ✅ Saved changes (ready for commit)
-5. Wait for Dependabot to detect the new configuration
+5. ⏳ Waiting for Dependabot to detect the new configuration (may take a few minutes after commit)
-6. Verify Dependabot creates PRs for Python packages
+6. ⏳ Verify Dependabot creates PRs for Python packages (after commit and Dependabot detection)

-**Verification**:
+**Verification** (to be checked after Dependabot detects configuration):
 - [ ] Dependabot creates PRs for Python package updates
 - [ ] PRs have correct labels (`dependencies`, `python`, project-specific)
 - [ ] PRs are assigned to correct reviewer (`@CScharer`)

+**Changes Made**:
+- ✅ Added 3 pip ecosystem entries to `.github/dependabot.yml`
+- ✅ All entries configured with weekly schedule (Sundays 14:00 UTC = 08:00 CST / 09:00 CDT)
+- ✅ Each entry has project-specific labels (backend, performance, test-data)
+- ✅ All entries use same reviewer and commit message format as existing ecosystems
+- ✅ Added Central Time conversion comments for schedule clarity

+**Status**: ✅ Configuration complete and ready to commit.
+Waiting for Dependabot to detect and create initial PRs.

 ---